0x4F776C/Python-SoC-Training-Platform/README.md

 # Python SoC Training Platform
-This project was created to meet the requirements of my major project.
+This project was created to meet the requirements of my major project

 ## Installation/Setup
 ```console